-The Cleveland Browns (6-7-1) host the Cincinnati Bengals (6-8) this Sunday in a late-season AFC North battle between two sub .500 teams.
-Kickoff is set for 1:00 PM EST on December 23rd at FirstEnergy Stadium and the game will be broadcast on CBS.
+The Cincinnati Bengals (1-14) host the Cleveland Browns (6-9) this weekend for an AFC North battle.
+Kickoff is set for 1:00 PM EST on December 29th at Paul Brown Stadium and the game will be televised on FOX.

-Oddsmakers opened this game up with the Browns listed as 7-point home favorites.
-That line has yet to change after early betting, as Cleveland is currently available at -7.
-The total for this matchup is 45 points.
-Click here for a full look at the Week 16 NFL odds and for more links to our individual game previews.
+Oddsmakers opened this game up with the Browns listed as 2.5-point road favorites.
+The spread hasn’t moved at all after early betting, as Cleveland is currently available at -2.5.
+The total for this matchup is 43.5 points.
+Click here for a full look at the Week 17 NFL odds and for more links to our individual game previews.

-Browns vs Bengals Vegas Odds & Game Preview
+Bengals vs Browns Game Odds & Betting Preview

-Click on the link for more free NFL picks from our experts on staff.
+Click here for more free NFL picks from our experts on staff.

 Cleveland took care of business when these two AFC North rivals met back in in early December, winning by eight points.
 The Browns have really had the upper hand against the spread when facing Cincinnati in recent history, covering the number in two out of their last three meetings.
 While they are also a troubling 0-5 against the spread over their last five road games, Cleveland has gone 4-2 ATS in their last six battles against AFC North opponents.
 On the other side, the Bengals are an embarrassing 1-5-1 against the spread over their last seven games at Paul Brown Stadium.
 I’ll lay the 2.5 points and roll with the slight road favorite in this matchup – give me the Browns to grind out an ugly cover in their season finale.